BlueWaterCrystal/BPI-R3-openmptcprouter/README.md

 # BPI-R3 OpenMPTCPRouter

-A robust and efficient multi-path TCP (MPTCP) routing solution for the BPI-R3 platform, designed to optimize network bonding for faster and more reliable internet connections.
+Multi-path TCP (MPTCP) OpenMPTCProuter solution for the BPI-R3 platform, designed to optimize network bonding for faster and more reliable internet connections.
 This project provides a precompiled image and kernel modifications for use with the BPI-R3 router.

+## Warning
+These are not official OpenMPTCProuter files.
+These are test files.
+**Use at your own risk.**

 ---